Instant messaging and more, built for your business

 External partners are team members, too!
 Slack Connect lets you bring anyone outside of your org to join your channels so that you can work together in real time.

-Teams big and small chat on Slack
+Teams both big and small chat on Slack

 Frequently asked questions